Video Marketing Strategy: Strategies, Formats, and Tactics for 2025

 Choosing the Right Platform for Distribution: Video Marketing Strategy

 Not every video belongs on every platform.
-Therefore, understanding each channel’s nuances helps marketers allocate resources efficiently.
+Understand each channel's nuances.
+That helps you allocate resources well.

 YouTube